jramos-br/PlayGround/README.md

 # PlayGround
-Assorted programs primarily used for learning and testing.
+Assorted programs for learning and testing.